Do you suffer from uncontrollable emotions after stroke, like random bouts of laughter or crying?

 But if you don’t want to add any more medication to your regimen, there is a natural alternative treatment for pseudobulbar affect:

 Since pseudobulbar affect is caused by damage in the area of the brain that controls emotion, then you can treat pseudobulbar affect naturally by rewiring your emotion center of the brain.

-To help clarify this approach, let’s compare improving emotional control to improving movement control after stroke.
+To explain how it works, let’s compare improving emotional control to improving mobility after stroke.

 Since pseudobulbar affect is caused by your brain’s inability to control your emotions, practicing emotions can help you gain better control over them.

 This sounds pretty weird, we know.
 Not many people are talking about practicing emotions as a treatment for pseudobulbar affect.

 But it makes sense when you think about it.
 The more you practice emotions, the better you get at them.
 Which begs the question, how can you practice emotions?

 You can practice emotions the same way you would practice anything else: through consistent practice every day.

 A great time to practice your emotions is during regular, routine activities that trigger a specific emotion.